FYSETC/FYSETC-Generic-12864-panel/README.md

 3. 5V power supply.
 4. Onboard SD card holder, horizontal or vertical.
 5. The extra EXP3 is 1284P or a motherboard that requires a single display function.

+For more details, please refer to: wiki.fysetc.com
+For more questions, please go to: forum.fysetc.com